lawrenceuchenye/quiver-metamask-demo/README.md

 ## Code walk

-Link to a code walk through of quiver:https://youtu.be/wu1it3emJUA
+Link to a code walk and agent demo through of quiver:https://youtu.be/wu1it3emJUA

 ## 🌐 Mission